 Do Africans celebrate Christmas?
 How do Africans celebrate Christmas?
 What do Africans eat on Christmas?
 How do you say "Merry Christmas" in Africa?
 What makes Christmas so special?

 In Africa, Christmas is more than just a holiday and we celebrate it with passion.
-Yes it is true there is no snow for Rudolph the red nosed reindeer and Santa Claus to travel on but that does not mean Christmas is dead in Africa.
+Yes, it is true there is no snow for Rudolph the red nosed reindeer and Santa Claus to travel on but that does not mean Christmas is dead in Africa.
 We celebrate Christmas in a whole new style.
-In fact, Santa Claus would be jobless in my village in Africa because our "Father Christmas" does not need snow to travel.
+In fact, Santa Claus would be jobless in my community in Africa because our "Father Christmas" does not need snow to travel.
 Unlike Santa, Father Christmas can travel even on horses and horses are way faster than reindeers.
 This means, you get your presents on time.

 So how do people say "Merry Christmas" in Africa?
 Well, that is a very big question.
 As you know, Africa is a very big continent with more than 2000 different languages.
 Every tribal group has its own languages so it depends on where you go.
 For example, Ghana, Nigeria, Gambia, Sierra Leone, and Liberia are Anglophone (English-speaking) countries.
 In other words, English is the official language in these 5 countries so it is not surprising to hear "Merry Christmas" anywhere in these 5 countries.
 However, you may be surprised to hear "Afishapa" which is just another way of saying "Merry Christmas" in Ghana.
-"Afishapa" (more correctly, 'Afenhyiapa') means Merry Christmas in the Akan language.
-Akan is not the only native language spoken in Ghana.
-In fact, there are about 46 native languages spoken in Ghana which implies, there are about 47 different ways of saying Merry Christmas in Ghana alone.
+"Afishapa" (more correctly, 'Afenhyiapa') means Merry Christmas (or Happy New Year) in the Ashanti language.
+Ashanti is not the only native language spoken in Ghana.
+In fact, there are about 46 native languages spoken in Ghana today which implies, there are about 47 different ways of saying Merry Christmas in Ghana alone.
 Ghana is a small country compared to giants like Nigeria.
 Nigeria for example has about 550 different native languages which implies about 551 different ways of saying "Merry Christmas" in Nigeria.
-The good part however, is that, almost every Nigerian knows and understands "Merry Christmas" because English is the official language in Nigeria.
+The best part however is that, almost every Nigerian knows and understands "Merry Christmas" because English is the official language of Nigeria.
 On the other hand, countries like Ivory Coast, Benin, Burkina Faso, Central African Republic, Togo, Mali, Niger, Congo, Guinea and Gabon are Francophone (French speaking countries).
 So instead of Merry Christmas, you can say "Joyeux Noël" which is the most popular way of saying Merry Christmas in French.